-Described as “highly virtuosic and deeply communicative…full of character and presence” (NewMusicBox) Kate Stenberg’s violin playing has led to performances worldwide and the release of dozens of CDs on New World Records, Sono Luminous, Newport Classics, Decca Records, New Albion and Other Minds labels.
-Hailed as a "Bay Area new-music luminarie" (San Francisco Chronicle) Stenberg enjoys a diverse, unconventional career, and is deeply committed to new concert music.
-She has commissioned, recorded and performed hundreds of world premieres by living composers.
+Kate Stenberg is a leading interpreter of contemporary chamber music having premiered well over a hundred works worldwide, including pieces incorporating multi-media and improvisation.
+Her violin playing has been described as “highly virtuosic and deeply communicative…full of character and presence” (NewMusicBox), as heard in performances in a dozen countries and on numerous CDs from New World Records, Sono Luminous, Newport Classics, Decca Records, Other Minds and New Albion labels.
+Hailed as a "Bay Area new-music luminary” (San Francisco Chronicle) Stenberg has commissioned, recorded and premiered new works by Mason Bates, Tania Leon, Jack Body, Peter Sculthorpe, Chinary Ung, Per Nørgård, Kui Dong and many others.
 Stenberg’s CD Scenes from a New Music Séance with virtuoso pianist Eva-Maria Zimmermann has received special notice and features groundbreaking, innovative works by Pelle Gudmundsen-Holmgreen, Ruth Crawford Seeger and George Antheil.
-Composers who have dedicated work to her include Charles Amirkhanian, Robert Honstein, Amy X Neuburg and Ronald Bruce Smith.
+Composers who have dedicated work to her include Charles Amirkhanian, Robert Honstein, Amy X Neuburg, Aaron Gervais and Ronald Bruce Smith.

 Stenberg has recorded work primarily by 20th and 21st century composers, including John Cage, Marc Bliztstein, Robert Erickson, Lou Harrison, Gabriela Lena Frank, Reza Vali and Kui Dong.
 During her two decade tenure with Del Sol String Quartet, she recorded numerous world premieres as well as established contemporary works.
 On the CD The Complete String Quartets with Didjeridu by Peter Sculthorpe, the quartet was hailed for their “luminous performance” and “sumptuous sound” (San Francisco Chronicle).
 Stenberg can also be heard on recordings with the San Francisco Contemporary Music Players, New Music Works, Stratos and with tabla virtuoso Zakir Hussain and the late sarod master, Ustad Ali Akbar Khan.